Spotting

 Kalaupapa Airport [LUP/PHLU]

-Kalaupapa is served by Mokulele Airlines and Kamaka Air, but are restricted to flights servicing the Hansen's Disease patients.
+Kalaupapa is served by Mokulele Airlines and Kamaka Air, but are restricted to flights servicing the Hansen's Disease patients, US Dept of Interior staff, and state medical staff.